The Rolling Stones: 1968–1972: Jones' departure and death, Mick Taylor joins, "Greatest Rock and Roll Band in the World"

 The Rolling Stones were scheduled to play at a free concert for Blackhill Enterprises in London's Hyde Park, two days after Jones' death; they decided to go ahead with the show as a tribute to him.
-Jagger began by reading an excerpt from Percy Bysshe Shelley's poem Adonaïs, an elegy written on the death of his friend John Keats.
+Jagger began by reading an excerpt from Percy Bysshe Shelley's poem Adonais, an elegy written on the death of his friend John Keats.
 They released thousands of butterflies in memory of Jones before opening their set with "I'm Yours and I'm Hers", a Johnny Winter number.
 The concert, their first with new guitarist Mick Taylor, was performed in front of an estimated 250,000 fans.
 A Granada Television production team filmed the performance, which was broadcast on British television as The Stones in the Park.
 Blackhill Enterprises stage manager Sam Cutler introduced the Rolling Stones onto the stage by announcing: "Let's welcome the Greatest Rock and Roll Band in the World."

 Cutler repeated the introduction throughout their 1969 US tour.
 The show also included the concert debut of their fifth US number 1 single, "Honky Tonk Women", which had been released the previous day.
+In September 1969 the band's second greatest hits album, Through the Past, Darkly (Big Hits Vol. 2), was released, featuring a poem in dedication to Jones on the inside cover.

-The Stones' last album of the sixties was Let It Bleed, which reached number 1 in the UK and number 3 in the US.
+The Stones' last album of the 1960s was Let It Bleed, which reached number 1 in the UK and number 3 in the US.
 It featured "Gimme Shelter" with guest lead female vocals by Merry Clayton (sister of Sam Clayton, of the American rock band Little Feat).
 Other tracks include "You Can't Always Get What You Want" (with accompaniment by the London Bach Choir, who initially asked that their name be removed from the album's credits after apparently being "horrified" by the content of some of its other material, but later withdrew this request), "Midnight Rambler", as well as a cover of Robert Johnson's "Love in Vain".
 Jones and Taylor are both featured on the album.